Building AI agents sounds fun until you actually build one. Then a different set of problems shows up — ones nobody writes about.

 Andrej Karpathy’s approach: interconnected markdown in Obsidian

 Before reaching for a vector database, it is worth looking at what Karpathy demonstrated: a graph of interconnected markdown files in Obsidian, where the graph view makes the relationships between notes visible.
-He has been using this alongside Claude Code as a knowledge layer for his work.
+He uses this alongside Claude Code as a knowledge layer for his work.

 The idea is simple — notes link to other notes, creating a navigable knowledge graph.
 An agent can traverse it the same way a human would.
 No embeddings, no vector index, no retrieval pipeline.
 Just files and links.

-One developer in the discussion took this further and built what they called a “librarian” agent — a dedicated sub-agent responsible only for managing a Personal Knowledge Management (PKM) vault in Obsidian:
+I took this further and built what I call a “librarian” agent — a dedicated sub-agent responsible only for managing a Personal Knowledge Management (PKM) vault in Obsidian:

 - It indexes notes automatically